smitdave/MASH-Main/MASH-dev/SeanWu/development_tools.md

 # Package Development

-to compile .Rd docs to PDF
+to compile .Rd docs to PDF (and also Dirk's answer on SO: https://stackoverflow.com/questions/23502380/pdf-documentation-of-local-r-package)
 ```
 pack <- "mypackage"
 path <- find.package(pack)